 However, some microbiology graduates choose to diversify by studying subjects such as computing, science communication and journalism.
 There are also many courses open to graduates from any discipline that lead to careers in areas such as marketing, finance, business, teaching and law.

 Just over half of microbiology graduates enter employment within six months of graduation or combine work with further study.
-Typical jobs include laboratory technician, biochemist, medical scientist, bacteriologist and microbiologist.
-Graduates also enter unrelated fields such as finance, business and marketing.
+The top profession is laboratory technician, while many of the graduates that undertake further study choose to specialise in a particular area of microbiology.